CAS-CS/cas-cs.github.io/Workshops/AI_June/Presentation Day 1 Session 1/slide.md

 ### Artificial Intelligence is basically the mechanism to incorporate human intelligence into machines through a set of rules (algorithm).

-AI is a combination of two words: **“Artificial”** meaning something made by humans or non-natural things and **“Intelligence”** meaning the ability to understand or think accordingly.
+AI is a combination of two words: **“Artificial"** meaning something made by humans or non-natural things and **“Intelligence"** meaning the ability to understand or think accordingly.

-> Another definition could be that “AI is basically the study of training your machine(computers) to mimic a human brain and it’s thinking capabilities”.
+> Another definition could be that “AI is basically the study of training your machine(computers) to mimic a human brain and it’s thinking capabilities".

 *AI focuses on 3 major aspects(skills): * **learning, reasoning and self-correction** * to obtain maximum efficiency possible.*